Abbey256/TrendyTrove/design_guidelines.md

-# The Light Bearer – World of Elegance Design Guidelines
+# TheLightBrand – Unwrapping elegance.
+Revealing you.

 ## Design Approach
-**Reference-Based Luxury E-commerce**: Drawing inspiration from luxury fashion websites like Net-a-Porter, Farfetch, and minimalist brands like Everlane.
+**Reference-Based Luxury E-commerce**: Drawing inspiration from luxury fashion and jewellery websites like Cartier, Tiffany & Co., and minimalist brands.
 Focus on sophisticated elegance with breathing room for products to shine.

+## Brand Identity
+- **Brand Name**: TheLightBrand
+- **Slogan**: "Unwrapping elegance.
+Revealing you."
+- **Tagline**: "Be Light.
+Wear Light.
+Give Light."
+- **Secondary Message**: "Crowned with grace and beauty."
+- **Categories**: Jewellery • Gifts • Accessories

 ## Core Design Principles
 1. **Luxurious Minimalism**: Clean layouts with generous whitespace, allowing products to be the hero